 - Water, as needed for mixing

-- Wash the peanuts well a few times and then soak in water for 8 hours.
-After soaking, strain out the water, wash them again and grind them to a fine paste, adding about 3/4 cup of water.
+- Wash the peanuts well a few times and then soak them in water for 8 hours.
+After soaking, strain out the water, wash them again, and grind them to a fine paste, adding about 3/4 cup of water.

 - Add more water, as needed, and stir until the water combines well.